 SETTLEMENT FIGURES/STATEMENT: a financial statement showing how much is due on completion, which includes your proportion of council and water rates, strata levies, rental, etc.

 CONTRACT RACE: the situation which arises when a seller decides to accept, subject to contract, two or more offers on his property and sell to the person who is first to exchange contracts.
-This is not a popular practice because it will lead to at least one person wasting money spent on pest and building or strata reports and legal fees.
+This is not a popular practice because it will lead to at least one person wasting the money spent on pest and building or strata reports and legal fees.

 GAZUMPING: this describes the action of a seller who, having accepted a buyer’s offer, subject to contract, decides before contracts have been exchanged to accept a higher offer from someone else.

 CHAIN: with the increase in homeownership, many people move by selling one house and buying another.
 So a significant part of the housing market depends on several people buying and selling their houses in a chain, usually with a first-time buyer at one end.
 The problem with chains is their propensity to snap.
 One of the sellers loses his buyer, or one of the buyers cannot get a mortgage, or either loses his job.
 The consequence is that everyone else waits for a new link to be found.